4L18/Udacity-Building-Your-Own-Private-Blockchain/README.md

-# Udacity Blockchain Developer Project
+# Udacity Private Blockchain Notary Service Project
-This project creates a blockchain and allows you to get existing blocks and add new ones.
+This project creates a blockchain, allows you to add stars to it and get them by height, hash or address.

 ## Getting Started
 ### Prerequisites